uclaacm/Playnet/README.md

 If you ever need help with a feature or bug fix, no worries!
 Feel free to mark the issue as `guidance` so that our maintainers can start thinking about a solution.
-If you are comfortable making a [draft pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), you can also tag the Creative Labs team in a comment: `@UCLA-Creative-Labs/team`!
+If you are comfortable making a [draft pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), you can also tag the Playnet team in a comment: `@uclaacm/playnet-team`!

 ## License